mashiro-azure/smart-classroom-Solar/README.md

 ## Use case of each files
 - command.txt \- For manual triggering and debugging
-- copy.bat \- Copying the Original CSV File From the Data Source to a Separate Folder for Save Keeping
+- copy.bat \- Copying the original CSV file from the data source to a separate folder for safekeeping
-- padding.py \- Coverting the Original CSV File to a Usable CSV File for influxDB
+- padding.py \- Coverting the original CSV file to a usable CSV file for InfluxDB
 - solar_data_retrieve.conf \- Configure Telegraf